rdkit/rdkit-js/README.md

 1) The RDKit wasm core module version (exact match with its parent RDKit release)
 2) Multiple npm release versions that can be published on top of a same wasm core module version.

-With this in mind, we will attempt the following versioning schem of the package:
+With this in mind, we will attempt the following versioning scheme of the package:

 1. For each RDKit release, a new version of the npm package will be released as <rdkit version>-<initial semver version>.
    > Example: when the 2022.03.3 version of RDKit is released, its first NPM release will be `2022.03.3-1.0.0`.